Breeze/breeze.github.io/doc-js/breeze-angular.md

 A **promise** is a pledge to tell you when an asynchronous activity completes.

-Breeze and Angular rely on promises to manage chaining of asynchronous method calls such as a sequence of data queries.
+Breeze and AngularJS rely on promises to manage chaining of asynchronous method calls such as a sequence of data queries.

 Every Breeze async method returns a ***promise object***.
 Initially the asynchronous activity is incomplete and the promise object is "unfullfilled".
 Your code continues without knowing the outcome of that activity.
 The promise object has a > then() method.
 You supply success and failure callbacks as parameters to the > then().
 When the asynchronous activity completes, the promise is "fullfilled" and it invokes either your success or your failure callback as appropriate.

 <a href="https://github.com/kriskowal/uncommonjs/blob/master/promises/specification.md" title="'Thenable Promises'" target="_blank">Read more about "Thenable Promises</a>" from the author of the Q.js library, <a href="https://github.com/kriskowal" title="Kris Kowal" target="_blank">Kris Kowal</a>.
-The Angular `$q` implementation adheres to his description in all essential respects.
+The AngularJS `$q` implementation adheres to his description in all essential respects.

 ### Breeze promises

 Out of the box, a Breeze asynchronous method returns a <a href="http://documentup.com/kriskowal/q/" target="_blank">**Q.js** promise</a>, not an AngularJS <a href="http://docs.angularjs.org/api/ng.$q" target="_blank">***$q*** promise</a>.
 Breeze also assumes that you included the Q.js library in your client stack.

-While the Q.js default makes good sense in other environments, it is not Angular friendly.
+While the Q.js default makes good sense in other environments, it is not AngularJS friendly.
 First you have to load the Q library.
-Then you'll find that you often have to convert a Q promise to a `$q` promise because many Angular components don't understand a Q promise.
-Because the Angular dirty-checking <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest">"Digest" cycle</a> knows nothing of Q, you'll probably have to call <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply">> $scope.$apply</a>.
+Then you'll find that you often have to convert a Q promise to a `$q` promise because many AngularJS components don't understand a Q promise.
+Because the AngularJS dirty-checking <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$digest">"Digest" cycle</a> knows nothing of Q, you'll probably have to call <a href="http://docs.angularjs.org/api/ng/type/$rootScope.Scope#$apply">> $scope.$apply</a>.
 Finally, it's extremely difficult to test with *ng-mocks* when you have a mix of `$q` and Q promises.

-Angular developers should switch to `$q` promises and this Breeze Angular Service does that for you automatically.
+AngularJS developers should switch to `$q` promises and this Breeze AngularJS Service does that for you automatically.

 ### *$q* usage

 There's nothing to it.
-Breeze async methods now return Angular `$q` promises.
+Breeze async methods now return AngularJS `$q` promises.
 Append promise callbacks to those promises per the `$q` API.

 {% highlight javascript linenos=table %}
 var promise = entityManager